Eneo Bitri

-Eneo Bitri (born 26 August 1996) is an Albanian professional footballer who plays as a centre-back in Nemzeti Bajnokság I club Nyíregyháza Spartacus FC.
+Eneo Bitri (born 26 August 1996) is an Albanian professional footballer who plays as a centre-back in Abissnet Superiore club Egnatia.

 Career

 Club

 On 25 June 2021, FC Astana announced the signing of Bitri.
 On 2 January 2022, Astana announced that Bitri had left the club by mutual consent.

 On 24 August 2023, Bitri signed a two-year contract with Norwegian club Vålerenga Fotball.

 On 31 January 2024, following Valerenga's relegation to Norwegian First Division, Bitri joined Polish side Cracovia on a six-month loan with an option to buy.

 After leaving Cracovia at the end of the 2023–24 season, Bitri moved to Hungarian club Győr on a one-year loan on 5 July 2024.

 On 2 September 2025, Bitri signed with Hungarian club Nyíregyháza Spartacus FC.